Combine critical design conversations with cross-disciplinary studio work and speculative design thinking.

 Many students and career-changers are interested in hybrid practices and want to remain competitive and nimble in today’s market.
 To support these goals, our program provides several degree options.
 The two- and three-year degrees are centered on rigorous design investigation that culminates with a year-long thesis and final body of work.
 Our dual degree with MBA in Design Strategy is a three-year degree that incorporates courses from both programs.

 This two-year course of study is best for students with a background or professional experience in graphic design, industrial design, or interaction design.
 With a focus on prototyping, design methods, independent research, and technology innovation, students emerge from the program with an expanded skill set.
 Their culminating thesis project often serves to reinvent their design practices and jumpstart their careers.
+View the course guide

 This three-year course of study is ideal for students who want to shift careers into a design discipline, where applicants often hold an undergraduate degree in an unrelated or peripheral field.
 Beginning with a foundational first year that’s focused on design process, prototyping, technology, and tools, students are able to hit the ground running when they join the rest of their cohort in year two.